MsW000/MsW000/README.md

 # About Me

-AI Software Engineer focused on building production-ready AI systems and autonomous assistants.

-### Current Focus

-* AI Agents
-* Local LLM Infrastructure
-* RAG Systems
-* FastAPI Backends
-* Ollama Integration
-* Vector Databases
-* Tool Calling
-* Agentic Workflows

-## AI & LLM

-* Ollama
-* RAG Pipelines
-* pgvector
-* Embeddings
-* AI Agents
-* Tool Calling
-* Prompt Engineering
-* Context Engineering
-* Semantic Search

-## Backend

-* FastAPI
-* SQLAlchemy
-* PostgreSQL
-* Redis
-* JWT Authentication
-* REST APIs
-* Async Python

-## DevOps & Infrastructure

-* Docker
-* Linux
-* GitHub Actions
-* Git
-* CI/CD
+A normal software engenier who just love programming and PC.
+And want push that world use my skills.
+I'm allways try upgrade my skills.
+And recently I finally started doing it slowly u know ))

 ### Open Source

-Currently building **J.A.R.V.I.S** — an open-source AI platform that combines local language models, voice interaction, memory systems, RAG, and operating system automation.
+Currently building **J.A.R.V.I.S** — that open-source AI platform that combines local language models, voice interaction, memory systems, RAG, and operating system automation. but for a usual person that's just ai assistent for your pc

 **Goal:** replace traditional human-computer interaction with AI-driven workflows.